hathibelagal-dev/instantpolyglot/docs/eng/The_Balkan_Sprachbund.md

 Another striking feature is the replacement of the infinitive with subjunctive constructions.
 This is particularly evident in Bulgarian, Macedonian, Greek, and to a lesser extent in Albanian and Romanian.

 Bulgarian:
-- Instead of an infinitive "to read", Bulgarian uses:
+- Instead of an infinitive “to read”, Bulgarian uses:
   **да чета** (da cheta, that I read)
-- "I want to sleep" is expressed as:
+- “I want to sleep” is expressed as:
   **Искам да спя** (Iskam da spya, I want that I sleep)

 Macedonian:
-- "I want to write" is expressed as:
+- “I want to write” is expressed as:
   **Сакам да пишувам** (Sakam da pišuvam, I want that I write)

 Greek:
-- Instead of an infinitive "to write", Greek uses:
+- Instead of an infinitive “to write”, Greek uses:
   **να γράφω** (na grafo, that I write)
-- "I want to eat" is expressed as:
+- “I want to eat” is expressed as:
   **Θέλω να φάω** (Thelo na fao, I want that I eat)

 Albanian:
-- **të shkruaj** (to write, lit. "that I write")
+- **të shkruaj** (to write, lit. “that I write”)
-- "I want to drink" is expressed as:
+- “I want to drink” is expressed as:
   **Dua të pi** (I want that I drink)

 Romanian retains the infinitive but also uses subjunctive constructions:
 - Infinitive: **a scrie** (to write)
 - Subjunctive: **să scriu** (that I write)
-- "I want to sing" can be expressed both ways:
+- “I want to sing” can be expressed both ways:
   **Vreau a cânta** or **Vreau să cânt** (I want to sing / I want that I sing)

 This feature is particularly interesting because it represents a significant departure from the typical Indo-European pattern of using infinitives in such constructions.